 7. In The End, Your Car Won’t Start

-If you choose to ignore the early symptoms of fuel pump failure, eventually your car will not start.
+If you choose to ignore the early symptoms of fuel pump failure, eventually your car will not start resulting in expensive engine repairs.
 Once the pump fails completely, the engine will not get any fuel, so the engine will crank but not start.